Currently Funded Projects:

 The Effectiveness, Safety, and Costs of Guideline-Concordant Lung Nodule Care

 The aims of this 2-site observational study in the Cancer Research Network were to evaluate individuals who receive varying intensities of diagnostic evaluation for an incidentally detected lung nodule and compare rates of early stage lung cancer, harms, and costs of care.
-To view the publication click here.
+Click on link to view each publication that came from the study.

 PI: Farhood Farjah, University of Washington